ihr-it-projekt/DayZModsInfo/GlobalConfigs/AdminConfig.md

       "carry": 0, // 0 = off 1 = on | is admin for carry mod
       "dynamicDealer": 0, // 0 = off 1 = on | is admin in dynamic trader
       "survivorLuck": 0, // 0 = off 1 = on | is admin for survivor luck mod
+      "staticLightsAdmin": 0, // 0 = off 1 = on | is admin in static lights
       "playerId": "Add here Steam ID Or DayZ ID" // Steam or DayZ ID },
     "7656119813296317725": {